-By M. Stains, J. Harshman, M. K. Barker, S. V. Chasteen, R. Cole, S. E. DeChenne-Peters, M. K. Eagan Jr., J. M. Esson, J. K. Knight, F. A. Laski, M. Levis-Fitzgerald, C. J. Lee, S. M. Lo, L. M. McDonnell, T. A. McKay, N. Michelotti, A. Musgrove, M. S. Palmer, K. M. Plank, T. M. Rodela, E. R. Sanders, N. G. Schimpf, P. M. Schulte, M. K. Smith, M. Stetzer, B. Van Valkenburgh, E. Vinson, L. K. Weir, P. J. Wendel, L. B. Wheeler, A. M. Young harge body of evidence demonstrates hat strategies that promote student interactions and cognitively engage gains in learning and attitudina outcomes for students in science, technology, engineering, and mathematics (STEM) courses (1, 2).
-Many educational and governmental bodies have called for and supported adoption of these studentcentered strategies throughout the undergraduate STEM curriculum.
+By M. Stains, J. Harshman, M. K. Barker, S. V. Chasteen, R. Cole, S. E. DeChenne-Peters, M. K. Eagan Jr., J. M. Esson, J. K. Knight, F. A. Lacki, M. Levis-Fitzgerald, C. J. Lee, S. M. Lo, L. M. McDonnell, T. A. McKay, N. Michelotti, A. Musgrove, M. S. Palmer, K. M. Planis, T. M. Rodela, E. R. Sanders, N. G. Schimpf, P. M. Schulte, M. K. Smith, M. Stetzer, B. Van Valkenburgh, E. Vinson, L. K. Weir, P. J. Wendel, L. B. Wheeler, A. M. Yong harge body of evidence demonstrates hat strategies that promote student interactions and cognitively engage gains in learning and attitudina outcomes for students in science, technology, engineering, and mathematics (STEM) courses (I, 2).
+Many educational precision of the states of the set of the set of the set of the science interaction of the set of sciences.
+Engineering, and Medicine called for improved data collection to understand the use of evidencebere a major step toward a characterizaand governmental bodies have called for and supported adoption of these studentcentered strategies throughout the undergraduate STEM curriculum.
 But to the extent that we have pictures of the STEM undergraduate instructional landscape, it has mostly been provided through selfreport surveys of faculty members, within a particular STEM discipline [e.g., (3-6)].
 Such surveys are prone to reliability threats and can underestimate the complexity of classroom environments, and few are implemented nationally to provide valid and reliable data (7).
 Reflecting the limited state of these data, a report from the U.S. National Academies of Sciences, Engineering, and Medicine called for improved data collection to understand the use of evidencebased instructional practices (8).
 We report

-1468 30 MARCH 2018 .
-VOL 359 ISSUE 63 83
+1468 30 MARCH 2018 • VOL 359 ISSUE 6383